gigya/cdc-starter-kit/docs/basic.md

-The navigation bar will reflect the current status of the user (if is logged or not), showing different elements for each case.
+The navigation bar will reflect the user's current status (if it is logged or not), showing different elements for each case.

-All gigya related links are fully functional, allowing us to register, login, edit the profile, and in general, interact with Gigya WebSDK.
-When logged in, a list of the Identity Providers of the user it's shown in the navigation bar.
+All Gigya related links are fully functional, allowing us to register, login, edit the profile, and in general, interact with Gigya WebSDK.
+When logged in, a list of the user's identity providers is shown in the navigation bar.

 ![Bar Example](img/basic/1-logged-short-bar.png)

 ## 2. Configuration of the project (config.json)

-The title, logo, and descriptions for the website can be easily set modifying the ```config/config.json``` and refreshing the page.
+The title, logo, and descriptions for the website are set, modifying the ```config/config.json``` and refreshing the page.

-You can customize as well some basic aspects of the look and feel for your website, like the background, the colors of the links, or the colors and background for the navigation bar.
+You can also customize some basic aspects of your website's look and feel, like the background, the colors of the links, text colors, and background for the navigation bar.

-Note that there are some properties lke _raas_prefix_, or _lang_, that they need to be correctly set in order to have the site properly working.
-The include properties are:
+Note that some properties, like _raas_prefix_, or _lang_, need to be correctly set to have the website properly working.
+Included properties are:

 | Name | Description |
 |-|-|